Ultimate Guide to Functional Safety and Safety Certification

 IEC 62304 includes requirements for the software development process, software maintenance process, software configuration management process and software problem resolution process.

-These two European standards (EN 5012x) define safety-related software process standards, hardware and approval processes for railway applications.
+These three European standards define safety-related software process standards, hardware, and approval processes for railway applications.
 EN 50128 provides process standards for software for railway control and protection systems.
 EN 50129 covers safety-related electronic systems for signaling.
+EN 50657 identifies requirements for software intended for railway rolling stock systems.

 ISO 25119 – Agricultural and Forestry Tractors and Machinery – Safety-Related Parts of Control Systems